ShirleyIP/Sephora_Product_Recommendation_and_Analysis_System/README.md

-# Product Brand and Category Analysis Tool
+# Sephora Product Brand and Category Analysis Tool

 This project provides a graphical user interface (GUI) for analyzing product brand data and their respective reviews.
 Using Python libraries like Pandas, Matplotlib, and Tkinter, the tool allows users to explore product brands, categories, and detailed information about popular products.